-Exhibit Number 10(ll) Description Administration Agreement, dated January 22, 2019, by and among Hercules Capital, Inc., as Administrator, Hercules Capital Funding Trust 2019-1, as Issuer, Wilmington Trust, National Association, as Owner Trustee, and U.S. Bank National Association, as Trustee.
-(41) 10(mm) Hercules Capital, Inc. Amended and Restated 2018 Equity Incentive Plan.
+Exhibit Number 10(ll) Description Administration Agreement, dated January 22, 2019, by and among Hercules Capital, Inc., as Administrator, Hercules Capital Funding Trust 2019-1, as Issuer, 10(mm) Wilmington Trust, National Association, as Owner Trustee, and U.S. Bank National Association, as Trustee.
+(41) Hercules Capital, Inc. Amended and Restated 2018 Equity Incentive Plan.
 (42) 10(nn) Hercules Capital, Inc. 2018 Non-Employee Director Plan.
-(42) 10(00) Form of Restricted Stock Unit Award Agreement.
+(42) 10(oo) Form of Restricted Stock Unit Award Agreement.
 (42) 10(pp) Form of Restricted Stock Award Agreement (2018 Equity Incentive Plan).
 (42) 10(qq) Form of Restricted Stock Award Agreement (Director Plan).
 (42) 10(rr) Form of Nonstatutory Stock Option Award Agreement.
-(42) 10(ss) Form of Incentive Stock Option Award Agreement.
-(42) 10(tt) Loan and Security Agreement, dated as of February 20, 2019, by and among Hercules Funding IV LLC, as borrower, MUFG Union Bank, N.A., as the arranger and administrative agent, and the lenders party thereto from time to time.
-(43) 10(uu) Sale and Servicing Agreement, dated as of February 20, 2019, by and among Hercules Funding IV LLC, as borrower, Hercules Capital, Inc., as originator and servicer, and MUFG Union Bank, N.A., as agent.
-(43) 10(vv) Equity Distribution Agreement, dated as of May 6, 2019, by and among Hercules Capital, Inc. and JMP Securities LLC.
-(44) 10(ww) Underwriting Agreement, dated June 12, 2019, by and among Hercules Capital, Inc. and Morgan Stanley & Co.
-LLC, Wells Fargo Securities, LLC and Keefe, Bruyette & Woods, Inc., as representatives of the several underwriters named on Schedule 1.(45) 10(xx) First Amendment to the Loan and Security Agreement, dated as of June 28, 2019, by and among Hercules Funding IV LLC, as borrower, MUFG Union Bank, N.A., as the arranger and administrative agent, and the lenders party thereto from time to time (46) 10(yy) Eighth Amendment to Amended and Restated Loan and Security Agreement, dated as of July 2, 2019, by and among Hercules Funding II LLC, as borrower, Wells Fargo Capital Finance, LLC (f/k/a Wells Fargo Foothill, LLC), as the arranger and the administrative agent, and the lenders party thereto from time to time.
-10(zz) Intercreditor Agreement, dated as of July 2, 2019, by and among Wells Fargo Capital Finance, LLC, as arranger and administrative agent, MUFG Union Bank, N.A., as arranger and administrative agent, Hercules Funding II LLC, Hercules Funding IV LLC, Hercules Capital, Inc., and U.S. Bank National Association, as special servicer.
-(46) 10(aaa) Note Purchase Agreement, dated July 16, 2019, by and among Hercules Capital, Inc. and the Purchasers party thereto.
-(47) 10(bbb) Separation Agreement, dated as of July 13, 2019, by and between Hercules Capital, Inc. and Manuel Henriquez.(48) 10(ccc) Form of Amended and Restated Global Custody Agreement, by and between Hercules Capital, Inc. and MUFG Union Bank, N.A.(49) 10(ddd) Note Purchase Agreement, dated February 5, 2020, by and among Hercules Capital, Inc. and the Purchasers party thereto.
-(50) 14.1 Code of Ethics.
-14.2 Code of Business Conduct and Ethics.
-21.1 List of Subsidiaries.
-23.1 Consent of PricewaterhouseCoopers LLP, independent registered public accounting firm.
+(42) 10(ss) Form of Incentive Stock Option Award Agreement, (42) 10(tt) Underwriting Agreement, dated June 12, 2019, by and among Hercules Capital, Inc. and Morgan Stanley & Co.
+LLC, Wells Fargo Securities, LLC and Keefe, Bruyette & Woods, Inc., as representatives of the several underwriters named on Schedule L(43) 10(uu) First Amendment to the Loan and Security Agreement, dated as of June 28, 2019, by and among Hercules Funding IV LLC, as borrower, MUFG Union Bank, N.A., as the arranger and administrative agent, and the lenders party thereto from time to time.
+(44) 10(vv) Eighth Amendment to Amended and Restated Loan and Security Agreement, dated as of July 2, 2019, by and among Hercules Funding II LLC, as borrower, Wells Fargo Capital Finance, LLC (f/k/a Wells Fargo Foothill, LLC), as the arranger and the administrative agent, and the lenders party thereto from time to time.
+(44) 10(ww) Intercreditor Agreement, dated as of July 2, 2019, by and among Wells Fargo Capital Finance, LLC, as arranger and administrative agent, MUFG Union Bank, N.A., as arranger and administrative agent, Hercules Funding II LLC, Hercules Funding IV LLC, Hercules Capital, Inc., and U.S. Bank National Association, as special servicer.
+(44) 10(xx) Note Purchase Agreement, dated July 16, 2019, by and among Hercules Capital, Inc. and the Purchasers party thereto.
+(45) 10(yy) Separation Agreement, dated as of July 13, 2019, by and between Hercules Capital, Inc. and Manuel Henriquez.
+(46) 10(zz) Form of Amended and Restated Global Custody Agreement, by and between Hercules Capital, Inc. and MUFG Union Bank, N.A.
+(47) 10(aaa) Note Purchase Agreement, dated February 5, 2020, by and among Hercules Capital, Inc. and the Purchasers party thereto.
+(48) 10(bbb) Loan and Security Agreement, dated February 20, 2020 by and among Hercules Funding IV LLC, as borrower, MUFG Union Bank, N.A., as the administrative agent, lender and swingline lender and the lenders part thereto from time to time.
+(49) 10(ccc) Sale and Servicing Agreement, dated as of February 20, 2020, by and among Hercules Funding IV LLC, as borrower, Hercules Capital, Inc., as originator and servicer, and MUFG Union Bank, N.A., as agent.
+(49) 10(ddd) Equity Distribution Agreement, dated July 2, 2020, between Hercules Capital, Inc. and JMP Securities, LLC (51) 10(eee) First Supplement to the Note Purchase Agreement, dated as of November 2, 2020, by and among Hercules Capital, Inc. and the Additional Purchasers party thereto.
+(52) 14.1 Code of Ethics.